noiseprotocol/noise_spec/noise.md

 Nonces are 64 bits in length because:

-  * Some ciphers (e.g. Salsa20) only have 64 bit nonces.
+  * Some ciphers only have 64 bit nonces (e.g. Salsa20).
   * 64 bit nonces were used in the initial specification and implementations of ChaCha20, so Noise nonces can be used with these implementations.
   * 64 bits makes it easy for the entire nonce to be treated as an integer